praveenrachamreddy/devops_automation_project/README.md

 - `search`: Perform an Elasticsearch search with the provided query DSL
 - `esql`: Perform an ES|QL query
 - `get_shards`: Get shard information for all or specific indices

+The Elasticsearch MCP server Docker image will be automatically downloaded when the agent is first used.

 ## Testing